nagavem/Billogram-Tech-Challenge/README.md

 **PostGreSQL**:

 Due to the structured nature of the data for the given context a relational database was the chosen approach.
-PostgreSQL is usually the preferred dbms system chosen for production and that is why it is used in this project.
+PostgreSQL is usually a popular choice especially for production environments and has been chosen for this project.
 Additionally it supports ACID transactions robustly and has a vast community making it easy to gain support in almost all areas.

 **Postman**